vanjara/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 28: Feb 27, 2018, Tuesday
+**Today's Progress**: Further progress, worked on joins to display the data that I wanted - struggled a bit to make it work and show the expected results.

+**Thoughts**: Last 2-3 days have been a struggle and have had to push through.

+### Day 27: Feb 26, 2018, Monday
+**Today's Progress**: Continuing on my project and got some time based queries working today.

+**Thoughts**: Will need to add more data and see how it works.

+### Day 26: Feb 25, 2018, Sunday
+**Today's Progress**: Back to my Udacity FSND project, started again from the beginning and made some progress - have the categories and items displaying now, though without any styling.

+**Thoughts**: The project seems doable and looks like have to repeat what was done for the restaurant project, but need to figure out certain pieces

+### Day 25: Feb 24, 2018, Saturday
+**Today's Progress**: non coding day, spent learning - finished the latest #basecs season 2 episode about queue examples and then learning about system design.

+**Thoughts**: Mini milestone today - 1/4th challenge done, 3/4th remaining!!

+### Day 24: Feb 23, 2018, Friday
+**Today's Progress**: struggle today to code and make progress in my Udacity FSND project - things not working as expected.
+Will have to continue over the weekend.

+**Thoughts**: Did I forget and should I review the lessons again?

 ### Day 23: Feb 22, 2018, Thursday
 **Today's Progress**: Started working on the Udacity FSND catalog project - got an initial DB setup and populated with some data and able to display some of it through a Flask app.